 Benefits of Hippotherapy

 Hippotherapy can help children with cerebral palsy on many levels.
 It contributes to a rider's well being physically, psychologically, and emotionally.
 Some of the physical impairments that may be improved by hippotherapy in people with cerebral palsy are:

 - Decreased mobility

 Improvement in these areas can lead to improvement in gross motor skills (walking, standing, sitting, etc.), speech, comprehension, and behavior, including motivation, attention, and arousal.

-Therapy with our horses can also be very emotionally rewarding for TherAplay kiddos and their families.
-The bond that develops between a child and a horse during theray sessions is something that a child will both cherish and be motivated by.
-This therapeutic activity can also increase self-confidence and encourage a child's success.
+Therapy with our horses can also be very emotionally rewarding for kiddos and their families.
+The bond that develops between a child and a horse during therapy sessions is something that a child will both cherish and be motivated by.

 For more information, email us.